diegoescobar/comicvine-php/README.md

 comicvine-php
 =============

-PHP library wrapper for the Comic Vine API
+PHP library for the Comicvine API

+Still in very rough shape.
+Alpha 0.1